My Wife Cheated on Me. But I Can’t Afford to File for Divorce.

 Eric S. has been married to his wife for more than 10 years.
 They have three children, the oldest of whom is 7.
 Eric and his wife’s relationship was great for a while until the birth of their third child.
 With the new familial adjustments that come with welcoming a new baby into the home, they started drifting apart.
 It was during this tumultuous time that Eric soon realized his wife was having an affair.
 Divorce was never an option for the two, not only because Eric S. doesn’t really believe in it, but also because they also can’t afford it.
 So for the time being, he’s stuck in his relationship, unsure of what to do.

 Here, Eric talks to Fatherly about how he figured out his wife was having an affair, what he felt about it, and why he’s staying together for the kids — and the money.

 So … what happened?

 We’ve been married for about 10 and a half years.
-We got married in August of 2007.
-Things were great for the first three to four years, even after my first child was born.
-Things just went downhill, I guess, towards the birth of my third child.
+Things were great for the first three or four years, even after my first child was born.
+But things just went downhill, I guess, towards the birth of my third child.
 We basically just started distancing ourselves from one another.
 I don’t think it was intentional.
 I was working a lot.
 She was working a lot.
 We both pretty much lived our separate lives.
 But again, it wasn’t intentional.
-That culminated, basically, about a year and a half ago, when she basically ended up cheating on me.
+That culminated, basically, about a year and a half ago, when she ended up cheating on me.